testingrequired/testframe/MIDDLEWEAR.md

 ### reporter

-Print result object to console.
+Report progress and results to console.

 ```javascript
 tf(reporter);